-However, despite the improved treatment and prognosis of these patients, there is still a large gap in our knowledge of the aetiology of CHD.
-Determining a cause for CHD is important from a psychosocial perspective for the patient and family (whose main questions when faced with a new diagnosis of CHD are “why” and “how”), but also in regard to family planning for both the parents and the affected child as he or she approaches reproductive age.
-With the growing adult CHD population, information on recurrence risks and aetiology will become increasingly relevant.
-Understanding the aetiology of CHD will also benefit clinical management of the patient.
-It may help identify possible complications and risk factors for surgery or treatment, as patients with genetic syndromes or extracardiac anomalies are generally at higher risk of operative mortality and morbidity.3
+However, despite the improved treatment and prognosis of these patients, there is still a large gap in our knowledge of the causes of CHD.
+Determining a cause for CHD is important not only for the patient and family (whose main questions when faced with a new diagnosis of CHD are “why” and “how”), but also in regard to family planning for both the parents and the affect child as he or she approaches reproductive age.
+With the growing adult CHD population, information on recurrence risks and causes will become increasingly relevant.
+Understanding the reasons of CHD will also benefit clinical management of the patient.
+It may help identify possible complications and risk factors for surgery or treatment, as patients with genetic syndromes or extracardiac anomalies are generally at higher risk of operative mortality and morbidity.

 Multifactorial congenital heart disease

-Chromosomal anomalies account for about 8%–10% of presenting cases of CHD.6 Down syndrome is the most common chromosomal anomaly seen in patients with CHD, followed closely by VCFS.
-About 40%–50% of patients with Down syndrome have a heart defect (Box 2),10 and 80% of patients with VCFS have CHD, which usually includes lesions affecting the outflow tract and great vessels, such as tetralogy of Fallot (TOF).11 Although other syndromes, such as Edwards syndrome, may report higher percentages of patients with CHD presentation (Box 2), the prevalence of these syndromes is lower than Down syndrome and VCFS and therefore not seen as often.
+Chromosomal anomalies account for about 8%–10% of presenting cases of CHD.
+Down syndrome is the most common chromosomal anomaly seen in patients with CHD, followed closely by VCFS.
+About 40%–50% of patients with Down syndrome have a heart defect,10 and 80% of patients with VCFS have CHD, which usually includes lesions affecting the outflow tract and great vessels, such as tetralogy of Fallot (TOF).
+Although other syndromes, such as Edwards syndrome, may report higher percentages of patients with CHD presentation, the prevalence of these syndromes is lower than Down syndrome and VCFS and therefore not seen as often.

 CHD can be associated with extracardiac anomalies and in some cases can be diagnosed as being part of a syndrome.
 About 3%–5% of CHD can be attributed to Mendelian syndromes where a single mutation in the DNA results in pathological consequences, following a Mendelian inheritance pattern.13